lighttech2021/components-forked/README.md

    ?
 What is the name of the new package? dropdown-menu ?
-Provide a brief description of the package: dropdown menu package
+Provide a brief description of the package: dropdown menu package ?
+Do you want to import a shadcn component or create an empty component?
+(Use arrow keys) ❯ shadcn empty
    ```

    Executing this generator will automatically set up and configure the new package with the necessary files and structure.